Finding the way forward

 We need digital agility to adapt to long-term changes in workforce structure and customer behavior.
 We need modern data cultures to make informed decisions quickly, while empowering curiosity and experimentation.
 We need the power of artificial intelligence to maximize efficiency and accelerate innovation.
 And we need cloud-first technology products that can adapt fast to changing needs.

 It's amazing to see how quickly customers and industries have evolved through 2020.
 On the Slalom Customer Insight blog, we highlighted five emerging customer strategy trends.
-We've also noted six customer experience trends in retail and consumer goods, a great compliment to this piece on retail's new normal.
+We've also noted six customer experience trends in retail and consumer goods, a great complement to this piece on retail's new normal.

 Privacy remains a hot topic.
 We've outlined the leading privacy risks in this crisis and provided a three-step crash course for protecting your organization’s data now.
 Consumer privacy concerns are also of pressing importance, as digital channels take the lead on customer experience.
 A proactive approach to privacy by design can help you avoid customer data breeches and maintain brand trust.